Kotauror/java-http-server/Readme.md

 ## Running the Cob Spec tests

-In order to run the Cob Spec tests against the server, you need to build the Cob Spec.

 1. Enter into Cob Spec directory (cloned in step 1 of the section above): `$ cd cob_spec`

 2. Build it using maven: `$ mvn package`